Jewish life, not death, the focus of new museum in Poland

 It opens its doors on Friday, 70 years to the day since groups of young Jews in the ghetto, with scavenged or improvised weapons, launched an uprising against German troops.
 It was crushed about a month later.

-For now the museum will have only temporary exhibits, but once it is fully up and running next year, it will house artifacts chronicling the 1,000-year history of Jews in Poland.
+For now the museum will have only temporary exhibits, but once it is fully up and running next year, it will house artefacts chronicling the 1,000-year history of Jews in Poland.

 "This is not going to be another holocaust-type museum," said Robert Supel, a project director at the museum.